AstronauticsNow.com/aste520 ASTE520 Spacecraft Design

 Propulsion.
 Launch systems.

-Communication link;TT & C; data handling.
+Introduction to communications; antennas, communication link;TT & C; data handling.

-Electric power systems.
+Electric power subsystem.

 Structures and mechanisms.